OpenSourceOV/image-processing-instructions/instructions.md

     ![](./imagesv2/24.png)

 19. Depending on the quality of the capture sequence you may at this point be done with the image processing.
 If there is little or no noise then continue to the next step.
 However, in our sequence you can still see that some non-embolism pixels remain, mostly the result of scanning artefacts and leaf shrinkage.
-These pixels are are not randomly distributed, which makes them difficult to remove using standard noise removal techniques without distorting and affecting the pixels we want to keep.
+These pixels are not randomly distributed, which makes them difficult to remove using standard noise removal techniques without distorting and affecting the pixels we want to keep.
 In this case we now need to manually clean the stack.

     See the section below on [Manually removing noise and artifacts](#manually-removing-noise-and-artifacts)